-Our net proceeds from the sale of 3,000,000 shares of common stock in this offering are estimated to be approximately \$181.1 million, after deducting underwriting discounts and commissions and estimated offering expenses.
-The net proceeds would be approximately \$208.3 million if the underwriters' option to purchase additional shares is exercised in full.
-Following the closing of this offering, we intend to use the net proceeds from this offering and borrowings under our revolving credit facility to fund our pending acquisition of certain leasehold interests in approximately 6,450 gross (4,683 net) acres in Martin County, Texas in the Permian Basin, including the potential acquisition of additional working interests from other parties subject to the joint operating agreement governing this acreage.
+Our net proceeds from the sale of 5,000,000 shares of common stock in this offering are estimated to be approximately \$419.5 million, after deducting underwriting discounts and commissions and estimated offering expenses, based on the assumed public offering price of \$86.66 per share (the last sales price of our common stock on the NASDAQ Global Select Market on July 18, 2014).
+The net proceeds would be approximately \$482.4 million if the underwriters' option to purchase additional shares is exercised in full.
+Following the closing of this offering, we intend to use the net proceeds from this offering and borrowings under our revolving credit facility to fund our pending acquisition of certain leasehold interests in approximately 16,773 gross (13,136 net) acres in the Permian Basin.
 See "Prospectus Supplement Summary-Recent Developments-Pending Acquisition."
-To the extent this pending acquisition is not consummated, we intend to use any remaining net proceeds to fund a portion of our exploration and development activities and for general corporate purposes, which may include leasehold interest and property acquisitions and working capital.
+To the extent this pending acquisition is not consummated, or the purchase price is reduced because we acquire less than all of the acreage subject to the purchase agreement, we intend to use any remaining net proceeds to fund a portion of our exploration and development activities and for general corporate purposes, which may include leasehold interest and property acquisitions and working capital.